 The Nanticoke River Jamboree is an annual event held at Handsell to celebrate the natural and historic resources of the Nanticoke River watershed area.
-Each year the Jamboree features exhibits and demonstration by regional environmental and historic groups, a native Plant Sale, a variety of re-enactors, featuring yearly, Daniel Firehawk Abbott’s “Origins” program.
+Each year the Jamboree features exhibits and demonstration by regional environmental and historic groups, a variety of re-enactors, featuring yearly, Daniel Firehawk Abbott’s “Origins” program.
 In addition you will find music, food and activities for the whole family including kayaking and biking opportunities provided by Adrenaline High, a local outfitter.